- chapter 9

 Our third page for this chapter will then be the third trio of Jesus' deeds of power and the comment that follows (9,18-34).

-Finally, see how the final verses of this chapter (9,35-38) are better read as part of the first page of the following chapter (which will be 9,35-10,4).
-Verse 35 actually points in both directions, we have seen how it repeats 4,23.
-Even so, we will read these verses with chapter 10 as the introduction to the discourse that follows.
+Finally, look at the final verses of this chapter (9,35-38) and see that they continue into the beginning of the next chapter.
+Verse 35 actually points in both directions, we have seen that it repeats 4,23.
+Even so, it is best to read these verses with chapter 10 so that 9,35-10,4 becomes the introduction to the discourse which then follows.